Amritha16/Link-Cut-Tree/README.md

 # LinkCutTree
-An implementation of Tarjan and Sleator's 'dynamic tree' A link/cut tree is a data structure for representing a forest, a set of rooted trees, and offers the following operations:
+An implementation of Tarjan and Sleator's 'dynamic tree', https://www.cs.cmu.edu/~sleator/papers/dynamic-trees.pdf.
+A link/cut tree is a data structure for representing a forest, a set of rooted trees, and offers the following operations:

 -> Add a tree consisting of a single node to the forest.